pSaurav10/BaketheCake/README.md

 - **pandas / matplotlib / seaborn** → Data processing and visualization
 - **Streamlit** → Interactive dashboard (optional)
 - **Prophet / scikit-learn** → Predictions and forecasting

 ---

-It is:
-- Capable of tracking customers, products, and orders automatically.
-- Equipped with historical data analysis, visualizations, and sales forecasts.
-- Ready for expansion with dashboards, alerts, and advanced analytics.

----